jimhigson/oboe.js-dissertation/main/main.md

 children; from one perspective attributes are child nodes of their parent element but they can alternatively be considered as data stored in the element.
-Because of this classification ambiguity an XML document doesn't have a singly correct n-way tree.
+Because of this classification ambiguity an XML document can't be said to form a single correct n-way tree.
 XML attributes may only contain strings and have a lesser expressivity than child nodes which allow recursive structure; it is a common refactor to change from attributes to elements when a scalar value is upgraded to be a compound.